Fuzzy Labeling Semantics for Quantitative Argumentation: Fuzzy Labeling Semantics for FAS

+We now refine classical preferred semantics, which is characterized by maximal accepted arguments. \emph{Preferred fuzzy labeling} states that the set of acceptability arguments should be maximal among all complete fuzzy labelings.

-\begin{defn} A fuzzy labeling $F\!
-Lab$ is \emph{preferred} iff $F\!
-Lab$ is a complete fuzzy labeling whose ${F\!
-Lab}^a$ is maximal w.r.t. fuzzy set inclusion. \end{defn}
+\begin{defn}[Preferred Fuzzy Labeling] $F\!
+Lab$ is a \emph{preferred fuzzy labeling} iff it is a complete fuzzy labeling where ${F\!
+Lab}^a$ is maximal (w.r.t. fuzzy set inclusion) among all complete fuzzy labelings. \end{defn}

-From Lemma \ref{lemma1}, we have the following proposition. \begin{prop} Let $F\!Lab$ be a fuzzy labeling of FAS $\mathcal{F}=\langle\mathcal{A},\mathcal{R}\rangle$.
-Then the following statements are equivalent: \begin{enumerate} \item $F\!Lab$ is a complete fuzzy labeling where ${F\!
+The following proposition can be easily derived from Lemma \ref{lemma1}. \begin{prop} The following statements are equivalent: \begin{enumerate} \item $F\!Lab$ is a complete fuzzy labeling where ${F\!
 Lab}^a$ is maximal (w.r.t. fuzzy set inclusion) among all complete fuzzy labelings; \item $F\!Lab$ is a complete fuzzy labeling where ${F\!
-Lab}^r$ is maximal (w.r.t. fuzzy set inclusion) among all complete fuzzy labelings; \item $F\!Lab$ is preferred. \end{enumerate} \end{prop}
+Lab}^r$ is maximal (w.r.t. fuzzy set inclusion) among all complete fuzzy labelings; \item $F\!Lab$ is a preferred fuzzy labeling. \end{enumerate} \end{prop}

-Next, we redefine semi-stable semantics which was originally proposed in \cite{caminada2006semi}.
-The undecidability part of each \emph{semi-stable fuzzy labeling} is the lower bound, which means that the acceptability and rejectability degree of arguments are as high as reasonably possible.
+Next, we refine classical semi-stable semantics, which is characterized by minimal undecided arguments. \emph{Semi-stable fuzzy labeling} requires that the set of undecidability arguments should be minimal among all complete fuzzy labelings.

-\begin{defn} A fuzzy labeling $F\!
-Lab$ is \emph{semi-stable} iff $F\!
-Lab$ is a complete fuzzy labeling where $F\!
-Lab^u$ is minimal w.r.t. fuzzy set inclusion among all complete fuzzy labelings. \end{defn} The following proposition shows that each semi-stable fuzzy labeling is preferred.
+\begin{defn}[Semi-stable Fuzzy Labeling] $F\!
+Lab$ is a \emph{semi-stable fuzzy labeling} iff it is a complete fuzzy labeling where ${F\!
+Lab}^u$ is minimal (w.r.t. fuzzy set inclusion) among all complete fuzzy labelings. \end{defn}